Background pattern

 • High blood pressure during pregnancy (preeclampsia).

-• Increased production of the aldosterone hormone (aldosteronism).
+• Increased production of the hormone aldosterone (aldosteronism).

-• If you have a condition that could cause high levels of vasopressin, a hormone that regulates the fluid in your body.
+• If you have a condition that could cause high levels of vasopressin, a hormone that regulates fluid in your body.
 You may have too much vasopressin in your body because, for example:

-• You have had a sudden and severe illness,
+• you have had a sudden and severe illness,

-• You are in pain,
+• you are in pain,

-• You have had surgery,
+• you have had surgery,

-• You have infections, burns, or brain injury
+• you have infections, burns, or head injury

-• You have diseases related to your heart, liver, kidneys, or central nervous system,
+• you have diseases related to your heart, liver, kidneys, or central nervous system,

-This may increase the risk of having low sodium levels in the blood and can cause headaches, nausea, convulsions, drowsiness, coma, brain inflammation, and death.
+This may increase the risk of low sodium levels in the blood and can cause headache, nausea, seizures, lethargy, coma, brain inflammation, and death.
 Brain inflammation increases the risk of death and brain damage.
 People at higher risk of brain inflammation are:

-• Children
+• children

 When you are being given this solution, your doctor may take blood and urine samples to monitor: